broadinstitute/carmen-analysis/README.md

 3. Clone the repository.
 From your terminal, type ``git clone git@github.com:cwilkason/carmen-streamlit-v1.git``

-4. Launch a virtual environment in your cloned directory.
-Follow the delineated steps to install needed dependencies:
-* Run the following command from your terminal to create a virtual environment in your cloned directory: ``python3 -m venv carmen-env``
-* Run the following command from your terminal to activate the virtual environment by running the following command in your terminal: ``source ./carmen-env/bin/activate``
-* Run the following command from your terminal to install required dependencies in the virtual environment: ``pip3 install -r requirements.txt``

-**Note:** When working in this cloned directory in the future, you will not need to create the virtual environment again.
-You will only have to activate the virtual environment and install the dependencies.

 ## Content Description of Cloned Directory:
 The cloned directory should contain ALL of the following python scripts for your analysis to be successfully completed:
 * ``carmen_analysis.py``